The University of Kent, Canterbury, Kent, CT2 7NZ, T +44 (0)1227 764000

 Networks, Conferences, Journals

-At the moment I teach in a few areas:
+In recent years I have taught in a few areas:

 - Security and cryptography (CO634, CO899)